flood-io/element/packages/element/docs/examples/scenario_1_wordpress.md

 This step represents the actual click and subsequent page load of the user interaction of your end user clicking on the 'Hoodies' link and waiting for the next page to load.

-Here we have the unique step name (aka. the Transaction name) - but also a new findElement function which is used by Flood Chrome to identify the object we need to interact with.
+Here we have the unique step name (aka. the Transaction name) - but also a new findElement function which is used by Flood Element to identify the object we need to interact with.
 Inside this function we can use a number of By.xxx sub functions that will allow us to be more specific in identifying the particular object we want.

 For text links, we can use partialLinkText and also linkText. linkText needs to be the exact link string specified within the A HREF link tags. partialLinkText only needs a partial match of the link text to be able to identify the object.

-Using the Developer Tools feature in Google Chrome, we are able to view the exact text of a hyperlink.
+Using the Developer Tools feature in Google Element, we are able to view the exact text of a hyperlink.
 Simply right-click or hold down the CTRL button while clicking on the link and then select Inspect.
 The Developer Tools sidebar will appear which will automatically highlight the link code for you, as follows:

 ![Hoodies - Link Text](https://raw.githubusercontent.com/flood-io/flood-chrome-docs/master/examples/images/step-3-hoodies-link-code.png)